A Few Handy Tips for Maintaining Your Chainsaw

 1) Chainsaw should be kept clean and cleaned regularly – The exterior casing of the saw should be brushed off and no saw dust should be allowed to accumulate.
-A simple hack to ensure this is to wipe down the saw with an oily cloth.
+A simple hack to ensure this is to wash the blade with any powerful cleaning tool like a pressure washer.
+Then wipe down the saw with an oily cloth.
 The oily cloth ensures that all saw and dirt particles are removed.
 However, do take extreme caution to be safe from any injuries while rubbing down the blade.

 2) Replace the chainsaw chain once a year – If your chainsaw chain is worn out, it will place an undue pressure on the engine.
 The worn out chain won’t perform well and would overheat easily.
 It would also put added pressure on the chain and the bar and engine, causing permanent damage to the engine of the saw.
 It is always handy to keep two chains so that they can be used alternately when one of them needs sharpening.

 3) Long term storage and chainsaw – During your winter months you may want to store away your chainsaw for extended periods, I am here to tell you how to go about it.
 Firstly, you must completely empty the fuel tank and drain off any residual fuel.
 Secondly, start the chainsaw to burn up any residual fuel in the pipelines.
 If you allow the chainsaw fuel to be in the fuel tank unused for an extended period of time, it could jam up the fuel delivery system and you are likely to incur heavy repair charges on that account.